Ottawa urging Air Canada, union to reach deal

 A strike would severely disrupt the airline's daily flights to more than a hundred destinations in Canada, the United States and overseas.
 The airline has said it would implement a partial schedule, including flights operated by its partner airlines, if there were a strike.

-The attendants cannot strike until a labor conciliation period expires at midnight on Tuesday.
-By law, they also need to give the airline 72 hours notice of a labor action.
+The attendants cannot strike until a labour conciliation period expires at midnight on Tuesday.
+By law, they also need to give the airline 72 hours notice of a labour action.

 If the union plans to go on strike on Wednesday, it will have to serve a notice no later than early Sunday morning.